Engagements

 - Explore a concept through digital prototyping

-- Make something easier to explain or demonstrate online
+- Make a concept easier to explain or demonstrate

 - Think through possible directions